Disease/Disorder

 Ventilator-dependent patients and their caregivers must plan in advance for emergencies.
 This includes maintenance of portable ventilators, ancillary respiratory equipment, power generators, and emergency call systems.7

 When tetraplegic patients are traveling by air, meticulous advanced planning is required.
 Patients with respiratory compromise at ground level may require supplemental oxygen to avoid the hypoxemia that can develop at altitude.
 In addition, mucous plugging can be particularly problematic if the patient breathes dry air cycled from outside the aircraft.
-To combat mucous plugging, inspired air should be humidified when possible and suctioning equipment should be readily accessible during transport.17
+To combat mucous plugging, inspired air should be humidified when possible and suctioning equipment should be readily accessible during transport.18

 Social support system

-Important things to consider when treating patients with respiratory dysfunction due to SCI include:7
+Important things to consider when treating patients with respiratory dysfunction due to SCI include7

-• Establishing an effective communication system
+- Establishing an effective communication system

-• Ensuring that family and caregivers receive adequate training
+- Ensuring that family and caregivers receive adequate training

-• Assessing for possible concomitant traumatic brain injury
+- Assessing for possible concomitant traumatic brain injury

-• Assessing the patient’s adjustment to SCI
+- Assessing the patient’s adjustment to SCI

-• Considering the impact of medication side effects
+- Considering the impact of medication side effects

-Professional Issues
+Professional issues

-Given the quality of life issues that can arise in cases of ventilator-dependent tetraplegia, the presence of advance directives can help the treatment team formulate a clinical plan.
+Given the quality-of-life issues that can arise in cases of ventilator-dependent tetraplegia, the presence of advance directives can help the treatment team formulate a clinical plan.
 In the rare situation where a patient wishes to withdraw treatment, it is important to address the medical as well as social factors that contribute to the patient’s expressed wishes.
 Specific procedures may involve assessing the patient’s capacity to make such decisions and the consistency of the decision, exposing the patient to other similarly injured individuals, consulting with the institutional ethics committee, and ensuring a humane end of life.7

 Rehabilitation Management and Treatments